PoomSmart/WatchInstallFix/README.md

 # WatchInstallFix

-In some iOS versions (presumably iOS 14 - 15), `-[MIExecutableBundle isExtensionlessWatchKitApp]` is implemented like this:
+In some iOS versions (iOS 14 - 15?), `-[MIExecutableBundle isExtensionlessWatchKitApp]` is implemented like this:

 ```objc
 @implementation MIExecutableBundle